|French Past Tense|

 For the meal last night, she prepared turkey. (simple present)

-For the meal last night, she had prepared turkey. (present perfect)
+For the meal last night, she had prepared turkey. (past perfect)

 [She prepared it = action completed]